PS-O5/Modelling_Seminar_SoSe24/README.md

 Topic 6: Domain Decomposition Methods under Constraints in CFD Simulations

 > [!NOTE]
-> A simple guide to let METIS working on your linux machine :)
+> A simple guide to get METIS working on your linux machine :)

 ## Steps to install METIS:
 Download the metis-5.1.0.tar.gz in your local directory.